Logiqx/gps-details/docs/devices/coros/advice/README.md

   - Avoid 3.0408.0, 3.0409.0, 3.0508.0 and 3.0510.0.

-Ensure you are always using the corrrect watch settings:
+Ensure you are using the correct watch settings:

-- Ensure you are using multiple systems, not standard GPS.
+- It should be using multiple systems, not standard GPS.
-- Ensure you have latest GPS data, which makes the initial signal acquisition faster.
+- It should have latest GPS data, which speeds up the initial signal acquisition.